ohnosequences/sbt-github-release/Readme.md

 ### Task keys

-* `checkGithubCredentials` — checks Github OAuth token and help to set it if needed
+* `checkGithubCredentials` — checks Github OAuth token and helps to set it if needed
 * `releaseOnGithub` — the main task, which creates a release and publishes the assests